hawkore/mule4-spring-boot-starter/README.md

 | `mule.patches`  |        list of patches' names for Mule Runtime with high load priority        |       |
 | `mule.serverPlugins`  |        comma separated mule server plugins file(s) to be installed at startup        |       |

-- `mule.cleanStartup` will clean deployed apps and domains folders before start Mule Runtime, this is useful to deploy Mule Runtime with your "updatable" Mule application as a micro-service.
+- `mule.cleanStartup` will clean deployed apps and domains folders before starting Mule Runtime, this is useful to deploy Mule Runtime with your "updatable" Mule application as a micro-service.
 - `mule.domains`, `mule.apps` and `mule.serverPlugins` are loaded using [Spring's ResourceLoader](https://docs.spring.io/spring/docs/5.1.6.RELEASE/spring-framework-reference/core.html#resources-resourceloader), so you must provide a valid URL format:

     |   Prefix                  | Example                        | Explanation                                 |